 The Comité de gestion works with school service centres and school boards to implement educational catch-up measures promoting equal opportunity for students in underprivileged areas.
-To this end, it aims to ensure that all students are treated fairly by providing greater resources to those in greatest need.
+It’s aim is to ensure equity by providing greater resources for the most vulnerable.

-The Comité de gestion also offers services maximizing the funds available for educational services.
+The Comité de gestion also offers services to maximize the funds available for educational services.

-- Equity: the Comité de gestion ensures the fair and non-discriminatory distribution of allocations to the most disadvantaged neighbourhoods – and thus the most disadvantaged students.
+- Equity: the Comité de gestion ensures equitable, non-discriminatory redistribution of allocations to the most underprivileged areas thus the underprivileged students.

-- Justice: the Comité de gestion protects the interests of school service centres and school boards, students in underprivileged areas, and taxpayers in its property taxation operations.
+- Justice: the Comité de gestion, within its spheres of competence, protects the interests of school service centers and school boards, the interests of students from underprivileged backgrounds and the interests of taxpayers in its property taxation operations.

-- Respect: the Comité de gestion demonstrates the greatest respect for its collaborators and the populations it serves by acting transparently and efficiently.
+- Respect: the Comité de gestion, through its transparent and efficient activities, demonstrates the utmost respect for its collaborators and for the population it serves.

 Structure and territory

-The Comité de gestion is a public body governed by the Education Act.
-In addition to its responsibilities related to the school tax and financing, it offers technical, administrative, and financial services to the three school service centres and two school boards on the Island of Montreal.
+The Comité de gestion is a public organization governed by the Education Act.
+In addition to its responsibilities in matters of school taxation and financing, it provides technical, administrative and financial support services to the three school service centers and two school boards on the island of Montreal.